in his pajamas, Tony finished brushing his teeth, then slid into

 ran from person to person telling them things about themselves and

-"We truly are one in Christ," Tony kept repeating out loud.
+"We truly are one in Christ," Tony kept repeating to himself out

 had barely completed that thought, when a beautiful young woman